Wills, Port Moody, British Columbia

 - Couple: $650

 *Plus taxes.
-Totals include all professional fees, our meetings and correspondence with you and copies of the Will.
-There may be situations that warrant different fee arrangements such in situations that involve drafting of trusts.
+Totals include all professional fees, our meetings and correspondence with you and two copies of the Will.
+There may be situations that warrant different fee arrangements such as in situations that involve drafting of trusts.

 *We offer discounts for estate planning packages.
 Ask us about these.